Reflexive Cinema: Rethinking Self-Consciousness, Affect and Intermediality in the Moving Image

 More about myself

 I have been Associate Professor and Director of the Film Studies Program at The University of Edinburgh, a senior research fellow at the Cinepoetics Center for Advanced Film Studies at the Freie University Berlin, and a NIAS fellow (in 2021/2).
 I am the author of Film Worlds: A Philosophical Aesthetics of Cinema (Columbia UP) and have published in New Literary History, New Review of Film and Television Studies, Film-Philosophy and other journals.
-My two in-progress books are: Reflexive Cinema: Self-Consciousness, Affect and Intermediality in the Moving Image (OUP) and Cinematic Atmospheres: Felt Environments in the Moving Image (co-edited with Steffen Hven).
-My research as also been supported by The British Academy, and I hold a PhD from the University of Edinburgh in film studies, an MA in philosophy from the University of York, UK, and pursued undergraduate study at Connecticut College and Amherst College.
+My two in-progress books are: Reflexive Cinema: Rethinking Self-Consciousness, Affect and Intermediality in the Moving Image (OUP), and The Oxford Handbook of Moving Image Atmospheres and Felt Environments (OUP; co-edited with Steffen Hven) featuring original essays from leading film and media scholars.
+My research has been supported by The British Academy, and I hold a PhD in film studies from the University of Edinburgh, an MA in philosophy from the University of York, UK, and pursued undergraduate study at Connecticut College and Amherst College.
 I am on the editorial board of Brill’s recently relaunched ‘Contemporary Cinema’ book series.